The expression, “turtles all the way down” has never been so apt as with Peperomia prostrata, the so-called String of Turtles.

 Temperature & Humidity

-Simply snip off a healthy stretch with a viable node and a handful of leaves and it should happily root in sphagnum, compost or water.
+Simply snip off a stretch of healthy plant with at least one viable node and a handful of leaves and it should happily root in a variety of mediums.

 Varieties & Similar Plants